skalenetwork/skale-proxy/README.md

 # running

+1. Place you ABI json file into abi directory

+2. Set ABI_FILENAME directory in docker-compose.yml to the name of the ABI file.

-1. Set FULL_PROXY_DOMAIN_NAME in docker-compose to the domain name of your proxy.
+3. Set PROXY_FULL_HOST_NAME in docker-compose.yml to the domain name of your proxy.

+4. Set ENDPOINT_PREFIX in docker-compose.yml to the endpoint prefix (must be non-empty!)

+5. Set ETH_ENDPOINT in docker-compose to your ETH main net endpoint.

-2. create datadir and copy server.crt and server.key to it.
-The certificate need to be issued to FULL_PROXY_DOMAIN_NAME.
+6. Create datadir and copy server.crt and server.key to it.

-3. Simply run

-docker-compose pull && docker-compose up
+   The certificate need to be issued to PROXY_FULL_HOST_NAME.

-And then wait until skale-proxy reads schain info from blockchain and starts.
+7. Run docker-compose up  andf wait around a minute until skale-proxy reads schain info from blockchain and starts.

+8. Try http://PROXY_FULL_HOST_NAME/api.json .
+You should be able to see API descriptions.

+ Voila!

 # local development